113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 {: #admin_editvis_service_org}

-You can edit and replace the list of services that specific organizations can see in the {{site.data.keyword.Bluemix_notm}} Catalog.
+You can edit and replace the list of services that specific organizations can see in the {{site.data.keyword.Bluemix_notm}} catalog.
 To replace all existing visible services for an organization or multiple organizations, use the following command:

 ```